Wide Putin Walking

-Wide Putin Walking (also known as Wide Putin) is an internet meme.
-It's a viral video that shows a "wide" version of President of Russia Vladimir Putin walking through the corridors of the Kremlin with music.
-The video first appeared online in early February 2020 and became popular in May 2020, mainly distributed on YouTube and Discord.
+Wide Putin Walking (also known as Wide Putin) is an internet meme and a viral video which shows a wide version of President of Russia Vladimir Putin walking through the corridors of the Kremlin accompanied with the track "Song for Denise" by Piano Fantasia.
+The video first appeared online in early February 2020 and became popular in May 2020 when it was shared through multiple social media platforms, primarily on YouTube and Discord.

 Origin

 The oldest known "Wide Putin" meme was posted on a Russian-language Telegram channel called "Ruchka" on 2 February 2020.
 The creator of "Ruchka" said he was the first to make the "wide" video of Putin.
 He said: "I got the idea for the music while watching "Careful, Modern!
 2" [Russian comedy show], where a character walked in fast motion to it.
 I only noticed the popularity in the summer when I accidentally found a repost of my video on another channel".

 The video footage was taken from Vladimir Putin's inauguration for his fourth term, which was broadcast by RT on 7 May 2018.
 In the original video, Putin walks for a very long time through the empty Kremlin corridors.
 Putin was filmed in one continuous shot for several minutes before getting into a car to go to the Grand Kremlin Palace.

 The original author made Putin's figure look wider and added the track "Song for Denise" by Piano Fantasia, which was used in later versions.
 The meme became more popular in May and June 2020, when users on Discord and YouTube started sharing other versions of the video with an even wider Vladimir Putin.
 Users made the Russian President "wider and wider".

 The original video also became popular back in 2018.
-People noticed the Putin's confident walk and the long way from his office to the ceremony hall.
+The appeal likely came from Putin's confident walk and the long way from his office to the ceremony hall.
 Russian users made memes from the video, and on English-language YouTube, a version where Putin walks to the song "Stayin' Alive" by the Bee Gees went viral.

 Content

 The "Wide Putin Walking" meme is abstract and absurd.
-The video shows Vladimir Putin moving through his office.
-He puts on his suit jacket and buttons it up, then he rolls up his left sleeve, followed by his right sleeve.
-After that, he walks out the first door into a corridor.
+The video shows a stretched version of Vladimir Putin moving through his office.
+He puts on his suit jacket and buttons it up, then he rolls up his left sleeve, followed by his right sleeve before walking out the first door into a corridor.
 There, he greets an employee of his administration with a handshake, adjusts his tie, and enters a second corridor to adjust his tie again.
 Next, Putin looks at a painting and walks into a third corridor.
 Putin continues walking, sees an officer, and enters another corridor.
 He rubs his hands together, looks to the right, then to the left, right again, left again, right once more, and notices a painting on his right.
-Then, the politician turns and walks towards the fifth floor.
-Putin just keeps on walking.
+Then, the politician turns and walks towards the fifth floor as Putin keeps on walking.